Below are instructions on how to configure your McPi Raspberry Pi case power switch.

 #Added below for the MACSBOOST.com McPi Raspberry pi case soft shutdown and start blue ring led switch.

-Attach the switch wires (white) to header pin 5 and pin 6.
+Attach the switch wires (blue) to header pin 5 and pin 6.

-Attach the LED wires (blue) to header pin 8 and pin 9.
+Attach the LED wires (white) to header pin 8 and pin 9.
+Polarity does not matter.